Waziristan: Etymology

+The name "Waziristan" is associated with the ancestor of the Pashtun tribes, Mehsud (The Wolves), named Wazir.
+Both tribes descended from him and are predominantly settled in the Waziristan region.

 Overview and history

-Waziristan lies between the Kurram river to the north and the Gomal River to the south.
-It is bordered by Bannu and Tank Districts, FR DI Khan, and Kurram Agency to the east and northeast, Sherani and Musakhel Districts of Baluchistan to the south in Pakistan and Khost, Paktia, and Paktika Provinces of Afghanistan to the west and north.
+Waziristan lies between the Kurram River and the Gomal River.
+It borders the Kurram Agency in the north, Bannu in the northeast, Tank in the east, Dera Ismail Khan in the southeast, Sherani and Musakhel districts of Balochistan in the south and Khost, Paktia, and Paktika provinces of Afghanistan in the west.

-Waziristan is divided into two agencies now districts of Khyber Pakhtunkhwa province of Pakistan, North Waziristan and South Waziristan.
-According to 2017 census of Pakistan, the population of North Waziristan is 543,254 while that of South Waziristan is 674,065.
-The two parts have quite distinct characteristics, though both are inhabited by the Wazir and Mahsud (or Maseed) tribes.
+Waziristan is divided into two districts, North Waziristan and South Waziristan.
+According to the 2017 census report, the population of North Waziristan was 543,254 while that of South Waziristan was 674,065.
+The two parts have quite distinct characteristics, though both are inhabited by the Wazir and Mahsud (or Maseed The Real wolves) tribes.
 They have a reputation as formidable warriors.

 British Era

-The British entered Waziristan in 1894, when the boundary with Afghanistan, Durand Line was determined.
+The British entered Waziristan in 1894, when the boundary with Afghanistan, known as the Durand Line was determined.
 They divided Waziristan into two agencies, North Waziristan and South Waziristan; they also introduced a regular system of land record and revenue administration for the most fertile part of the Tochi valley.
 After the British military operations, a Political Agent for South Waziristan was permanently appointed with its headquarters at Wanna; another was appointed for North Waziristan with headquarters at Miranshah.